Automattic/wp-calypso/client/components/like-button/README.md

 * `liked`: (default: false ) a boolean indicating if the current user has liked whatever is being liked
 * `tagName`: (default: 'li' ) string, the tag to use for the button.
 * `onLikeToggle`: a callback that is invoked when the like button toggles.
 It is called with the new state.
+* `isMini`: show a smaller version of the button.
+Used on comment likes.